deeplearning4j/deeplearning4j/vizualization.md

 # Deeplearning4j's Vizualization and UI

+To support visualizations that will help you monitor neural networks as they learn, and therefore debug them, you must set up an iteration listener.
+This is done when you instantiate and initialize a new MultiLayerNetwork.

         MultiLayerNetwork model = new MultiLayerNetwork(conf);
         model.init();
         model.setListeners(Arrays.asList((IterationListener) new ScoreIterationListener(listenerFreq)));

-The first line above calls build on the configuration.
-The second passes the configuration into an instance of a MultiLayerNetwork model.
-The third initializes the model.
-The fourth sets iteration listeners, which do all kinds of neat things.
+The first line above passes a configuration you will have specified previously into an instance of a MultiLayerNetwork model.
+The second initializes the model.
+The third sets iteration listeners.
+Remember, an iteration is simply one update of a network's weights: you may decide to update the weights after a batch of examples is processed, or you may update them after a full pass through the dataset, known as an epoch.

 An *iterationListener* is a hook, a plugin, which monitors the iterations and reacts to what's happening.